dragma/styled-bootstrap-grid/README.md

 import { BaseCSS } from 'styled-bootstrap-grid';

+const customCSS = `
+  body {
+    color: red;
+  }
+`;

 export default (props) =>
   <Whatever>
     <BaseCSS css={customCSS} />
   </Whatever>;
 ```

-Basicaly, `BaseCSS` takes a string prop, and append the default bootstrap layout base CSS with this string with it.
+Basicaly, `BaseCSS` takes a string prop, and append the default bootstrap layout base CSS with this string.

 the defaut bootstrap layout CSS is :